Matt Platts

 Ignoring the recusrive backtracker for now, I started by making borders for the cells as the data was read from left to right on each row.
 This gave a rough outline but was nowhere near good enough and the double walls were'nt taken into account.
 After a few experiments I started adding extra bits and pieces using css :before and :after selectors, and eventually was able to create the lower wall from each line.
 The result was close, but not bad at all, and there were breaks in the walls are because the data is not put into a perfect grid in the first place.
 Each move of a 30x30px pacman is a 10px move, pills and junctions are roughly in a grid of 50x50px cells, however sometimes they're 60x50px.
 And at that point, I realised that the only way to do this properly was to do it properly - aka a total rewrite.

-Beginning in March 2016, I copied the code to a dev folder.
-First I needed a robust grid, and something easier and less time consuming to program than the huge arrays of possible moves for each maze, which took a good couple of hours to fill in each time I wanted a new maze and was very easy to make a tiny mistake and break the game.
-This was done using 0s and 1s to mark spaces pacman could be in (1s) and walls (0s).
-I then wrote a translation algorithm to translate this data into the same data structure I originally used, but this time in a 2d array rather than an array of objects.
-This meant the new mazes were playable immediately which was good, and being nicely lined up meant none of the css troubles working with unevenly blocks of possible move positions.
-With everything happening in 50px increments, I was able to make the maze look pretty decent using my original idea with css :before and :after selectors, but soon realised that I couldn't get the rounded corners building up the walls from the movement cells - I had to draw the walls from the spaces where pacman *couldnt* move in the grid rather than the path spaces (reverse border-radius css anyone? ;)).
-A further rewrite and I perfected the CSS maze drawring from the data fairly quickly.
-Finally confident in my approach, I added some other characters to the maze data - 3s to denote the ghosts home space, 4 to add tunnels to the other side of the maze, and a 5 as the entrance to the ghosts home (which has a red barrier over it) allowing me to render a pretty impressive maze and keep all the game functionality from a basic 1D array.
+This time round I thought I'd come up with an easy way to input data first, and work out the code to translate it later.
+The array below turned out to be the best way to do this.
+I did experiment with just characters and no code at all, oddly the below was the most readable - the commas helped and simply delaring it as an array is very little of a distraction.
+Here I am using 0s and 1s to mark spaces pacman could be in (1s) and walls (0s).
+With the format figured out, I then wrote an algorithm to translate this data into the same data structure I originally used, but this time in a 2d array rather than an array of objects.
+This meant that newly designed mazes were playable almost immediately which was good, and being nicely lined up meant none of the issues I had run into with css before - working with uneven blocks of possible move positions - were eradicated.
+With everything happening in 50px increments, I was able to make the maze look pretty decent using my original idea with css :before and :after selectors, but soon realised that I couldn't get the rounded corners building up the walls from the movement cells.
+Finally it hit me - I had to draw the walls from the spaces where pacman *couldnt* be in the grid rather than the cells where he could be (to get round the issue of there not being a 'reverse border-radius' css instruction ;)).
+Once I had this I was able to perfect drawing the maze in CSS from the data fairly quickly.
+Finally confident in my approach, I added some other characters to the maze data - 3s to denote the ghosts home space, 4 to add tunnels to the other side of the maze, and a 5 as the entrance to the ghosts home (which has a red barrier over it) allowing me to render a pretty impressive maze and keep all the game functionality intact - all from a 1D array of data:

 var maze = Array(